-Frames that coordinate best with this style are sleek and minimal.
-Solid colors are great for making a statement but sticking with natural wood tone frames will keep your decorations truer to the Mid-Century Modern fundamentals.
+Frame: Stick with sleek and minimal picture frames.
+Solid colors are great for making a statement but natural wood tone frames will keep your decorations truer to the mid-Century modern fundamentals.

-You're probably more familiar with traditional décor than you think.
-It's elegant and timeless, with inspiration dating all the way back to the 18th century.
-Some of the main elements of traditional style are the colors, fabrics, and accessories.
-There's a strong attention to detail from floor to ceiling.
-The tones are usually mid-range but neutral light and dark hues can be incorporated flawlessly.
-Fabrics usually feature florals, small all-over patterns, muted plaids, and plain colors.
+Style: Traditional décor is elegant and classic, with inspiration dating all the way back to the 18th century.
+From floor to ceiling, the details are everything.
+Fabrics usually feature florals, small all-over patterns, muted plaids and plain colors.
 Symmetry is also a defining element of traditional style.

-There are a few rules to stick to when it comes to incorporating frames.
-In a contemporary space, solid colors are key.
+Frame: Solid colors are key to create a contemporary space.
 As long as the moulding features a solid finish, you could go with anything from ornate to minimal.
 That's the beauty of a contemporary style!

-There's no denying that Industrial interior design is the rawest décor theme on the scene today.
-It exposes all the building materials that many other themes aim to hide.
+Style: Industrial interior design is the rawest décor theme on the scene today.
+It exposes all the building materials that many aim to hide.
 From exposed pipes and ducts to stainless steel support beams, there's a beauty in the unfinished aesthetic.
-Showing off each element's function is what gives it its style.
 The combination of wood and metal looks natural in an industrial setting.
-It's trendy enough to make a memorable commercial space while still warm and welcoming for your home.
-Don't be afraid to let your wiring and bracket remain exposed.
-While it may feel minimal, the attention to detail that goes into creating an industrial space will not go unnoticed.

-A great way to complement your industrial theme is with picture frames.
-Worn and distressed wood frames coordinate perfectly with the polished metals.
-When it comes to colors, keep them warm and neutral.
-Grey also works well paired with the pipes and wood features in industrial spaces.
+Frame: Worn and distressed wood picture frames coordinate perfectly with the polished metals.
+When it comes to colors, keep them natural and neutral to pair with the pipes and wood features in industrial spaces.